equodev/equo-ide/CATALOG.md

 ## Wishlist

-The projects below are not in the catalog yet, but
+The projects below are not in the catalog yet, but somebody wants them!
+Feel free to add the plugins you want onto this wishlist.
+You can also move one of these out of the wishlist and into the Catalog DSL [like so](CONTRIBUTING.md#catalog-dsl).

 <a name="eclipse-groovy"></a>
 ### Eclipse Groovy Development Tools